 - Among the climate and other environment-related indicators: - PAI 4.
 Exposure to companies active in the fossil fuel sector - Among the indicators for social and employee, respect for human rights, anti-corruption and anti-bribery matters: - PAI 10.
-Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises indicators are the factors with the most significant negative impact on investment decision-making and sustainability factors in respect of environmental, social and labour concerns, the respect for human rights and anticorruption and antibribery matters.
+Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises impact on investment decision-making and sustainability factors in respect of environmental, social and labour concerns, the respect for human rights and anticorruption and antibribery matters.